tpkn/keyfile-check/README.md

-Unreliable, insecure and easily compromised mechanism.
 Provides the same level of security as if you just gave your app for free.